-Design for the Internet II (3)A continuing study of "Design for the Internet".
-New trends in the designs and technologies of webbased visual communication will be discussed and explored.
-Students will not only broaden their understanding of designing for web top but will explore development concepts such as usability, functionality, modality, and accessibility.
-Students will also concentrate on the importance of web standards and best practices.
+User Experience Design (3) A continuing study of "Design for the Internet".
+Through leveraging new trends and technologies students will explore development concepts such as usability, functionality, modality, and accessibility.
 Prerequisite: ART 3315.

-Internship in Art Education (9) ART 4472
+ART 4472 Internship in Art Education (9)